 — Monitoring access times and patterns to determine quiet times in the access to a resource that could be used to find successful attack vectors.

 This monitoring can then be used to construct a successful attack, usually in a later attack.

+Such monitoring is usually possible by a process executing with system privilege, but even small slips in access controls and permissions let such resources be seen from other (non system level) processes.
+Even the existence of the resource, its size, or its access dates/times and history (such as “last accessed time”) can give valuable information to an observer.

 Any time that a resource is open to general update, the attacker can plan an attack by performing experiments to: